Fertility tests for men trying to start a familyDr Asha S Vijay

-Physical Exam– It can find varicoceles or abnormal formations of veins above the testicle.
+Physical Exam – It can find varicoceles or abnormal formations of veins above the testicle.
 You can get it corrected with surgery.

-Hormone Evaluation– Testosterone and other hormones control the making of sperm.
+Hormone Evaluation – Testosterone and other hormones control the making of sperm.
 Keep in mind, though, that hormones aren’t the main problem in about 97% of infertile men.
 Experts disagree as to how big a search should be done for hormonal causes of infertility.

-Genetic Testing– It can identify specific obstacles to fertility and problems with your sperm.
+Genetic Testing – It can identify specific obstacles to fertility and problems with your sperm.

-Anti-Sperm Antibodies –Some men make abnormal antibodies that attack the sperm on the way to the egg, which keeps your partner from getting pregnant.
+Anti-Sperm Antibodies – Some men make abnormal antibodies that attack the sperm on the way to the egg, which keeps your partner from getting pregnant.

 For some men, making sperm isn’t the problem.
 It’s getting the sperm where they need to go.
-Men with these conditions have normal sperm in their testicles, but the sperm in semen are either missing, in low numbers, or abnormal.
+Men with these conditions have normal sperm in their testicles, but the sperm in semen is either missing, in low numbers, or abnormal.

 There are several reasons you might have low sperm in your semen even if your body makes enough of it

-Obstruction.
-There can be a blockage anywhere between the testicles and the penis.
+Obstruction: There can be a blockage anywhere between the testicles and the penis.

-Anti-sperm antibodies.
-As mentioned, they attack your sperm on the way to the egg.
+Anti-sperm antibodies: As mentioned, they attack your sperm on the way to the egg.

-“Idiopathic” infertility.
-It’s a fancy way of saying there isn’t any cause your doctor can identify for your abnormal or low sperm count.
+“Idiopathic” infertility: It’s a fancy way of saying there isn’t any cause your doctor can identify for your abnormal or low sperm count.

 Don’t hesitate to get tests to check your fertility.
-When you and your partner do this, it will help you figure out what’s going on, and let you learn about treatment.
+When you and your partner do this, it will help you figure out what’s going on and let you learn about treatment.